Niliria

+"Niliria" is a song by South Korean rapper G-Dragon.
+It was released on September 5, 2013 by YG Entertainment alongside "Crooked" as the third and fourth singles from his second studio album, Coup d'Etat (2013).
+A version of the song featuring American rapper and singer Missy Elliott was also released as a track on the album.

-"Niliria" is a song by K-pop musician G-Dragon, featuring American recording artist Missy Elliott from G-Dragon's second studio album, Coup d'Etat (2013).
-To date, it remains as one of the six songs from the album to enter the top ten on South Korea's Gaon Singles Chart.
+The Missy Elliot version of "Niliria" became one of the six songs from Coup d'Etat to enter the top ten on South Korea's Gaon Digital Chart.
 On 2 December 2013, the song ranked number 32 on Complex's The 50 Best Songs of 2013.

 Background

 Vocals for the song were recorded in 2011 via e-mail and telephone.
 On 23 January 2013, Missy Elliott revealed via Twitter that she had worked with G-Dragon on the track alongside another titled "Chugalug," which was never released.
 Both songs were chiefly produced by Teddy Park.
 In June 2013, G-Dragon's label YG Entertainment released a statement discussing the making of the song and went in-depth of Elliott's involvement.
 The label stated that the song "[broke] away from the convention with a hint of Korean taste," and added that "the tinge of a voice sample from [the] Korean traditional folk song 'Nilliliya' [made] it a one-of-a-kind, classy hip-hop track."
 G-Dragon at first did not think about including Elliott during the early recording process because of the motive of using a traditional Korean folk song.
 However, he felt a strong desire to feature "more of a past" female artist, and enlisted Elliott in the midst of it all because he was a fan of her work.